RIP21/ololos-blog/README.md

 ```
 npm run test:watch
 ```
-##### Not happy yet?
+### Not happy yet?
 Want to debug it step by step in the IDEA/WebStorm?
 For IDEA:
 1. Install node plugin.
 2. Go to the run configurations
-3. Create new Mocha test configuration and set it up this way:
+3. Create new Mocha test configuration and set it up this way (bellow)
+4. PROFIT!
+Now you can just run this and it will launch test file by IDE so you can debug it here.

 ```
 Working dir: {YOUR FULL PATH}\project-template\project-frontend-template
 Mocha package: \project-template\project-template-frontend\node_modules\mocha